anshikajain11/Library-Management-System/README.md

 Can logout.

 Tools to be used-
-Use any IDE to develop the project.
-It may be Eclipse /Myeclipse / Netbeans etc.
+Use IDE to develop the project- Netbeans
 MySQL for the database.

 Front End and Back End:
--Front End: Java Swing
+- In Front End: Java Swing
--Back End: MySQL
+- In Back End: MySQL

 How  My project works?
 To get detail explanation about project download the document file.
 It includes snapshots with explanation.